tccw/yvr-street-trees/README.md

-### A react SPA map of street trees in Vancouver, BC.
+### A React SPA map of street trees in Vancouver, BC.

 #### See the site live here: [Vancouver Street Trees Map](https://tccw.github.io/yvr-street-trees/)